-It is essential to pre-heat the water before adding it to the Moka Pot to prevent burning the coffee and infusing your brew with harsh metallic undertones.
-Using freshly filtered water, boil the water separately in a pouring kettle.
-Hot tip: If you will be using an electric stove top or hotplate to heat your Moka Pot, it’s a good idea to start heating the element while the water is boiling so it is heated in time.
+It is essential to pre-heat the water to prevent burning the coffee – burning will infuse your brew with harsh metallic undertones.
+Using freshly filtered water, boil the water separately in a coffee kettle.
+Hot tip: If you will be using an electric stovetop or hotplate to heat your Moka Pot, it’s a good idea to start heating the element while the water is boiling so it is heated in time.

-You will need to grind enough coffee beans to fill the filter basket chamber (the amount will vary depending on the size of your Moka Pot).
-Maria recommends starting with a coarseness that is a bit sandier than what you would use for espresso and a bit coarser than what you would use for pour over.
+You will need to grind enough coffee beans to fill the filter basket chamber.
+Begin with a coarseness that is a bit sandier than what you would use for espresso and a bit coarser than what you would use for pour over.

 Gently pack the filter basket chamber with the freshly ground coffee.
-Settle the grounds by gently tapping the basket on the bench top, then use your finger to level off the surface, leaving a flat but full basket of ground coffee.
+Settle the grounds by gently tapping the basket on the bench top, then use your finger to level off the surface.
+Do not tamp down tightly: this may result in an over-extracted and bitter brew.
 Be sure to brush away any loose grounds that are around the edges of the filter basket.
 Set the basket aside.

 Fill the bottom chamber of the Moka Pot with boiling water, stop when it reaches the indicator line, or just below the steam nozzle.

 Carefully place the filter basket chamber filled with ground coffee on top of the bottom chamber.
-The bottom chamber will be very hot from the boiling water so we recommend holding the bottom of the Moka Pot with a towel, while you screw the top down.
+The bottom chamber will be very hot from the boiling water so we recommend holding the bottom of the Moka Pot with a towel.
 Keep the Moka Pot upright during this process and avoid over-tightening the chambers.

-Now its time to place the Moka Pot on a stove top that is set at a moderate heat.
-The brewing process should take about five minutes.
-As the water heats, you will begin to hear hissing and gurgling noises as the water is forced up through the ground coffee, out the top of the tube and into the top chamber.
-As soon as the last drop filters through, remove it from the stove top immediately and close the lid to the top chamber.
-It is a good idea to wrap the bottom of the Moka Pot in a cold towel, which will stop the extraction process, and result in a sweeter, more full-bodied brew.
+Now it’s time to place the Moka Pot on moderate heat.
+The process should take about five minutes.
+Leave the lid open at this stage to observe the coffee is extracting correctly.
+You want to see water gurgling slowly and evenly into the chamber, as is forced up through the ground coffee.
+Do not boil the water, heat just enough to force up through the coffee.
+If it rushes through too fast, you may have the heat too high.
+Once the chamber is full, or the coffee has stopped trickling out, remove it from the stove top and close the lid.
+Wrap the bottom of the Moka Pot in a cold towel, which will stop the extraction process and result in a sweeter, more full-bodied brew.